XYenChi/xyenchi.github.io/content/posts/RVFA课程学习笔记.md

 Supervisor Mode Execution Prevention
 Unlike SMAP, which can be configured, SMEP is always enabled in RISC-V when paged virtual memory is enabled.
 ### tips
-1. The first OpenRISC ISA is the first open ISA.
+1. The OpenRISC ISA is the first open ISA.
 2. There are instruction set specifications for 32-bit and 64-bit address spaces, but the RISC-V design allows for **any bit-width** address spaces.
 3. AUIPC+JALR or LUI+JALR combo make absolute addressing achievable, so a program can unconditionally jump to any absolute address in the whole memory address space. not recommend.
 4. RISC-V support **hypervisor nesting**(running a hypervisor on top of another hypervisor) with the Hypervisor extension.